 Kristin back again:

-If Nolan got the idea from the Rosa tale, he certainly developed upon and changed it considerably.
+If Nolan got the idea from the Rosa tale, which seems unlikely, he certainly developed upon and changed it considerably.
 In fact, there are more significant differences than similarities.

 First, the similarities:

 1. In “The Dream of a Lifetime!” several people enter the dream by being hooked up to a machine.
 Here it’s a radio-controlled device invented by Gyro Gearloose, who intended for it “to help psychiatrists examine the dreams of their patients.”
 (Gearloose was created in 1952 by Carl Barks to provide whatever wacky invention his plots required.)
 The receivers are metal colanders wired as antennae and worn on the heads of the people sharing the dream.

 2. Waking up from visiting the dream is triggered by falling (see below).

 3. Characters in reality can attempt to insert objects or situations into the dream by making sounds or presenting objects for Scrooge to smell, though this usually goes comically wrong.
 This somewhat resembles the premise that the jolts of the van in the first dream level of Inception cause earthquake-like rumbles in the second level and so on.